Structure of the preconditioned system in various preconditioned conjugate gradient squared algorithms: Analyses of various PCGS algorithms

-The conventional PCGS (Algorithm \ref{alg:cgs_precb}) is the right-preconditioned system \footnote{ The Krylov subspace of the right-preconditioned system is denoted with a superscript {\rm R}, and that of the left-PCGS is denoted by with a superscript {\rm L}.}, that is, $\L(A\Pinv\R)\L(\PO\vc{x}\R)=\vc{b}$, and $\vc{r}_k=\vc{b}-\L(A\Pinv\R)\L(\PO\vc{x}_k\R)$.
-The relation between the Krylov subspace and the solution vector is
+Here, the vectors and polynomials of the right-preconditioned system are denoted by superscript {\rm R}, this is also true for the scalar parameters $\alpha_k$ and $\beta_k$.
+The relation between the solution vector and its polynomial ${\it\Phi}_\km(\tA)\tvc{r}_0$ is